-- (b) Could I (please) borrow your pen?
+May I Could I (a) May I borrow your pen (please)? (b) Could I (please) borrow your pen?
 May I and could I are used to request permission.
-The are equally polite, but may I sounds more formal.
+They are equally polite, but may I sounds more formal.
 NOTE in (b): In a polite request, could has a present or future meaning, not a past meaning.
 Can I (c) Can I borrow your pen?
 Can I is used informally to request permission, especially if the speaker is talking to someone she/he knows fairly well.
-Can I is usually considered a little less polite than may I TYPICAL RESPONSES or could I. Often the response to a polite request is an action, such
+Can I is usually considered a little less polite than may I or could I. TYPICAL RESPONSES Certainly.
+Yes, certainly.
+Of course.
+Yes, of course.
+INFORMAL: Sure.
+Often the response to a polite request is an action, such as a nod or shake of the head, or a simple "uh-huh," meaning "yes."